Warfion/Azure-Sentinel/Scripts/Watchlist/Get-MsSentinelWatchlist/README.md

 # Get-MsSentinelWatchlist
-This script can be used to list all watchlists in Microsoft Sentinel through PowerShell.
+This script can be used to list all watchlists by name in Microsoft Sentinel through PowerShell +

 ## Usage
 The script has 1 required parameters.